 Now, we aren’t budget travelers by any means.
 I like a good hotel and we don’t skimp on food, but I was curious this time around to challenge myself and see how cheap we could do a really amazing trip, without skimping on the nice things we wanted.
-Now let me preface this by saying not all of these might be possible ways to save money for everyone and many of these things are for bloggers, for ways to cut cost traveling.
+Now let me preface this by saying not all of these might be possible ways to save money for everyone and many of these things are for bloggers and influencers, for ways to cut cost traveling.
 But, if you’re willing to plan in advance (we started planning all of these things about a year in advance to build up the points necessary and such) and willing to do your research and make an effort, it’s very possible to spend 10 days in Europe for under $3,000, staying at great hotels and not skimping on expenses.
 So if you’re interested how to travel to Europe for under $3,000… here’s how we did it.

 -Main Airfare: We flew in Business class the whole way this trip on American Airlines, with fully lie flat seats to Europe and back, which made the trip even better.
 And we flew the whole way on miles, only paying around $300 total in taxes in fees out of pocket.
 Now you think that’s amazing?
 It’s totally and completely doable!
-We planned this ahead and both Nick and I got the AAdvantage credit card through American Airlines last Spring.
+We planned this ahead and both Nick and I got the AAdvantage credit card through American Airlines.
 Through opening bonuses and careful spending planning to make the most of the card, we were able to rack up enough points for both of us to fly from Portland to Europe and back all in business the whole way!

 -Auxiliary Airfares (w/in Europe): Now once in Europe, we went a lot of places (Paris, Rome, Vienna, Santorini, and London), so we needed a way to get from our first stop at Heathrow upon entering Europe and then on to our other destinations.
 This trip, due to timing and other reasons, we flew everywhere instead of taking trains or other transportation.
 For 75% of these flights we used miles and paid only around $50 in taxes and fees.
 My favorite points system for intra-Europe flights is British Airways, of which I have their credit card as well to rack up points.
 I also booked quite a few of our intra-Europe flights on my Chase Sapphire points, which is another favorite of mine.